vizzuhq/vizzu-lib/docs/content/tutorial/10-filtering.md

-## Filtering
+## Filtering & adding new records

-Filtering enables you to zoom in or out within a chart, allowing the viewer to focus on certain selected elements, or add new ones to provide more context.
+Filtering enables you to zoom in or out within a chart, allowing the viewer to focus on certain selected elements, or get more context.
+You can also add new records to the data on the chart which makes it easy to work with real-time sources.

 We add two items from the Genres dimension - using the || operator - to the filter, so the chart elements that belong to the other two items will vanish